keerah/FFEnc/README.md

  This will wrap my [SendTo_FFmpeg](https://github.com/keerah/SendTo_FFmpeg) tools experience into a simple but versatile GUI tool.

- This is a very early stage of development
+ This is a very early stage of development.
+For now implementing UX, no real functionality.